yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 The notify event container registers for notifications only when the relevant space it is working against is in primary mode.
 When the space is in backup mode, no registration occurs.
 If the space moves from backup mode to primary mode, the container registers for notifications, and if it moved to backup mode, the registrations are canceled.

-(i) This mostly applies when working with an embedded space directly with a cluster member.
+{% info %} This mostly applies when working with an embedded space directly with a cluster member.
 When working with a clustered space (performing operations against the whole cluster), the mode of the space is always primary.

 # Template Definition